netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 "We do not 'prompt' the AI.
 We program the AI to enter a state of Ontological Clarity", says Gemini.

 Using the lexsci.py engine (powered by Gemini), we can show how Gemini Agents instantly understand enhanced language syntax - with a single vocabulary markdown file.
-But also, that a cluster of markdown files have an enhanced affect/effect.
+But also, that a cluster of markdown files show an enhanced affect/effect on comprehension.

 Apparently, it works "out of the box" - thanks to BPE (binary-pair encoding)!